Getting Familiar With AAC For Your Child

 Does Your Child Need AAC?

-AAC can be a useful way to communicate as either a short or long term solution for individuals with speech or language problems.
+AAC can be a useful way to communicate as either a short or long term solution for individuals with speech or language difficulties.

-It’s a good idea to consider AAC for your child if they’re having difficulty communicating what they want or need to verbally.
+It’s a good idea to consider AAC for your child if they’re having difficulty communicating verbally.

 Some other factors to consider include your child’s ability to: